vanJker/nand2tetris/README.md

 # From Nand to Teris

-nand2teris by Hebrew University of Jerusalem in coursera
+nand2teris by Hebrew University of Jerusalem in Coursera

 [Part I](https://www.coursera.org/learn/build-a-computer)